they can intersect. As an improviser on piano, accordion, and electronics, she has performed/recorded with musicians

-recorded with Fred Frith, the London Improvisers Orchestra, Caroline Kraabel, Tim Feeney, CAGE, and Doublends
+including Fred Frith, the London Improvisers Orchestra, Caroline Kraabel, Theresa Wong, Tim Feeney, CAGE, Sarah

 improvisers might be able to bridge the gap between our present thirst for novel timbres and our past predilection